behan101/Threat-Hunt-Port-of-Entry/README.md

 This report includes:

-- 📅 Timeline reconstruction of auditing, reconnaissance, and attempted exfiltration of data on the device **``**
+- 📅 Timeline reconstruction of auditing, reconnaissance, and attempted exfiltration of data on the device **`azuki-sl`**
 - 📜 Detailed queries using Microsoft Defender Advanced Hunting (KQL)
 - 🎯 MITRE ATT&CK mapping to understand TTP alignment
 - 🧪 Evidence-based summaries supporting each flag and behavior discovered